openscopeproject/InteractiveHtmlBom/DATAFORMAT.md

 This document describes pcbdata json structure that plugin extracts from PCB file and injects into generated bom page.

+Notes on conventions:
+* Coordinate system has origin in top left corner i.e. Y grows downwards
+* All angles are in degrees measured clockwise from positive X axis vector
+* Units are arbitrary but some browsers will not handle too large numbers well so sticking to mm/mils is preferred.

 ```js
 pcbdata = {
    // Describes bounding box of all edge cut drawings.